 Preventing sexual harassment is everyone's responsibility.
 The Town cannot prevent or remedy sexual harassment unless it knows about it.
-Any employee, paid or unpaid intern or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, department head or the Town's Harassment Officer.
-Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager or department head or the Town's Harassment Officer.
+Any employee, paid or unpaid intern or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager or Human Resources or Recreation Department Supervisor.
+Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager or Human Resources or Recreation Department Supervisor.